Site Map | Text Size:

 |Home||About the OCC||News and Issuances||Publications||Tools and Forms||Topics|

-Grovetta Gardineer is the Deputy Comptroller for Compliance Policy at the Office of the Comptroller of the Currency (OCC).
+Grovetta Gardineer is the Deputy Comptroller for Compliance Operations and Policy at the Office of the Comptroller of the Currency (OCC).

 In that capacity, Ms. Gardineer is responsible for OCC policy and examination procedures relating to consumer issues and anti-money laundering.
 She serves as a key advisor to the Committee on Bank Supervision and to the Comptroller on compliance/Community Reinvestment Act (CRA) program matters.
 Ms. Gardineer is chair of the OCC’s Committee on Consumer Issues, which provides input to the National Risk Committee.
 She also represents the OCC on policy matters related to the compliance/CRA, fair lending, and BSA/AML programs, and serves as the OCC’s representative on the FFIEC Task Force on Consumer Compliance.